 Andrew’s approach to acupuncture treatment is based on Five Element and Traditional Chinese Medicine (TCM).
 He also draws extensively on his knowledge and practice of Tuina therapeutic massage techniques and Qigong exercise.

 He received his training from the College of Integrated Chinese Medicine and the Buqi Institute.
+Andrew is also completing additional specialist training in Gynaecology, Fertility and Obstetrics.
 As an associate of Jill Glover at the Alma Vale Centre, he is able to draw on her deep wealth of experience in order to provide the best possible quality of care for his clients.

 Andrew Wormald is a member of the British Acupuncture Council, whose aim is to ensure all patients receive the highest standard of professional care.